The Prison Birth Project is lead by directors of each team.

-During the academic year, the fundraising team will be involved with planning fundraising events to raise money to support the student org and nonprofit.
-There will be one large event at the end of the year, as well as smaller events throughout the semester.
-If you are interested in securing large donations, networking with businesses, and putting on large fundraising events, this group is for you!
+During the academic year, the fundraising team is involved with planning fundraising events to raise money to support the student organization.
+They plan one large event which takes place at the beginning fall term, as well as many other small events throughout the year.
+They focus on securing large donations, networking with businesses, and putting on large fundraising events.

 The grant writing team will focus on applying for campus-wide and student organization grants.
 If you have ever wanted to build you grant writing skills or learn how the grant application process works, this team will be perfect for you.
 This group will be focused on research, networking with donors, and ensuring the sustainability of the Prison Birth Project.